apjanke/octave-chrono/doc-project/Developer-Notes.md

   * Can different fields be mixed positive/negative, in addition to the overall Sign?
 Current arithmetic implementation can result in this.
 Should that be normalized?
 Maybe.
 Not sure it can be fully normalized.
+  * proxykeys: pull isnan up to front of precedence?
+Maybe invert so NaNs sort to end?
 * Plotting support
   * Maybe with just shims and conversion to datenums
 * `duration`
   * `InputFmt` support
   * `Format` support
+* Miscellaneous
+  * Consolidate slurp* methods in octave.time.internal

 ## Wishlist and maybes